LouisC98/NoobWatch/README.md

 ## Introduction

 Noob Watch is a simple yet powerful web application that enables users to search for movies, get movie details, and watch trailers.
-It uses Vue.js as the frontend framework, Vue Router for navigation, and Axios for making HTTP requests to the TMDb API.
+It uses Vue.js as the frontend framework, Tailwind as the CSS framework, Vue Router for navigation, and Axios for making HTTP requests to the TMDb API.

 Avalaible on : https://noob-watch.web.app/